 Translational genomics

-Within the musculoskeletal domain, a particularly compelling area of research due to its complexity and its high burden on public health, our group is focused on understanding the genetic and environmental risk factors that influence the development of musculoskeletal disorders.
+Within the musculoskeletal domain, our group is focused on understanding the genetic and environmental risk factors that influence the development of musculoskeletal disorders.
+This is a compelling area of research due to its complexity and its high burden on public health.
 By examining biomarkers across the lifespan, we aim to identify early indicators of conditions such as osteoporosis, sarcopenia, and frailty, which often lead to significant disability and a reduced quality of life in older adults.
 These conditions are multifactorial, involving a combination of genetic predisposition, lifestyle factors, and environmental influences.

 Our long-term objective is to develop preventive interventions that can reduce the incidence or delay the onset of these conditions, with a particular emphasis on strategies that promote bone and muscle health from early life through to older age.
 We are committed to identifying effective biomarkers for early detection, developing targeted interventions, and advocating for policies and practices that support healthy aging.
 By focusing on promoting healthy beginnings, preventing the progression of disease, and fostering sustainable trajectories of health throughout the lifespan, we hope to enhance both the quality and longevity of life for individuals at risk of musculoskeletal disorders.